masoncfrancis/masons-guides/nyc/airport.md

 get around once you're in Manhattan, read my [Getting Around](gettingaround.md) page.

 Unless you want to pay a lot of money, **do not** take a taxi or Uber/Lyft to or from the airport.
 They're crazy expensive.
-If you take the train, you'll pay about $10.
+If you take train and/or bus, you'll pay between 3-10 dollars.
 If you take a taxi/Uber/Lyft, you're probably looking at upwards of 50 bucks.

 There are three airports: